alenzhao/Elapsed-Time-Pairwise-Functions/ggpairs.md

 From my own research into this issue, it was clear to me that not all users were experiencing issues with ggpairs.
 I decided to test my IDE, and so ran all code on both RStudio and R, tagging my outcomes as such.

 I also performed a very basic test of computing environment.
 Not having many resources at my disposal, I tested all code (including both IDEs) on two machines.
 I have listed below the differences in GPU, which I believe is likely the main driver of any significant effects.
-For brevity, I labeled these machines "win" and "mac", but their differences are obviously more extreme than just operating system.
+For brevity, I labeled these machines "low gpu" and "high gpu", but their differences are obviously many.
 Further work would need to be done to truly quantify the effect of the computing environment.

 <table style="width:96%;">
 <colgroup>